nawwardiab/auth-service-backend-go/api_docs.md

-# spaceSHIFT API
+# Auth and Addresses API

-This collection covers all authentication and address endpoints for the SpaceShift backend.
+This collection covers all authentication and address endpoints for the auth-service backend.
 Base URL: `http://localhost:8080`

 ---